Victa2015/bc-8-IssueTracker/README.md

 To install the app:

-Clone this repository git clone https://github.com/mbithe/bc-6-my-issue-tracker
+Clone this repository git clone https://github.com/Victa2015/bc-8-IssueTracker

 Install requirements pip install -r requirements.txt

-Run the server python manage.py runserver
+Run the server python run.py runserver

-Workflow

-Non-administrative Users

 Non-administrative users must register and login to use the application.
-Once logged in, they can raise an issue.
-They can view, edit, and delete their issues.
-The dashboard shows a summary of the status of their issues, whether they are pending(open), in-progress or resolved(closed).
+Once logged in, they can raise and keep track of their issues.

 Administrative Users